-Associate Professor, Emergency Management and Homeland Security Program Director
+Associate Professor amd Emergency Management and Homeland Security Academic Program Coordinator

 Claire Connolly Knox, Ph.D. is an Associate Professor and the Emergency Management and Homeland Security Program Director in UCF's School of Public Administration.
 Her research interests include environmental policy and management, Habermas' critical theory, and environmental vulnerability and disaster response.
 She teaches Disaster Response and Recovery, Environmental Planning, Environmental Policy and Management, and Managing Emergencies and Crises courses.
 Dr. Knox's interdisciplinary research applies a discursive theory lens to language underlying environmental and emergency management plans and policies.
 This is important because narrative analysis provides alternative explanations for contradictions and anomalies affecting policy change and implementation outcomes.